 Bottom line: Raw DNA Data Transfers

 Both companies allow you to download, but not upload your raw DNA from other companies.

 The download feature is especially useful for users of 23andMe, as the ability to upload your data to other websites can make up for 23andMe’s under-developed family history tools.

 “A good DNA test should warn me about potential health problems.
 Should I choose AncestryDNA or 23andMe for health screenings?”

-If you are interested in using genomic testing to improve and monitor your health, 23andMe is far and away the best company out there.
+If you are interested in using genomic testing to improve and monitor your health and wellness, 23andMe is far and away the best company out there.

 In fact, 23andMe is the only genetic testing company that gives you the ability to view DNA-based health screenings.